 The design, look and feel of a product is a major determining factor in the way people purchase.
 Apple is the best example of design and marketing over technological innovation.
 Recently they have taken up arms on all fronts with technological strides but around the time of the iPod it was marketing and design that won out over more technologically advanced competitors.

 Businesses of all sizes have a continuous need for resources when they don’t have the budget for it.
 Design is one of the areas that often gets left on the back burner to focus on other pieces.
 The design of a product image or a website in general can have a heavy effect on the initial reaction of a visitor and that effect will continue throughout the customer funnel you’ve created.

 Hiring a full time designer is a costly endeavour that few businesses can afford, to subside the need for high quality design at reasonable pricing, we’ve rounded up a handful of design on demand services.
 Some of these services are even automated based on information you give them about your business!

-When you are running an ecommerce store you have to worry about your user experience above all else.
-The user experience of an ecommerce store encompasses many things from your return policy to your customer service standards.
-Even your social media reputation and buzz can affect your sales, repeat purchases and more!
+When running an ecommerce store you have to worry about the user experience above all else.
+The user experience of an ecommerce store encompasses many things that range from your return policy to your level of customer service.
+Even your social media reputation can affect your sales, repeat purchases and more!

-As a data insights company, we have access to a large library of data from ecommerce sites around the world.
-We decided to dig into our database to see what makes customers tick, what can turn them away from making a purchase and what factors effect the final purchase decision.
+Given the analytics component of our platform, we have access to a large library of data from ecommerce sites around the world.
+Using that data we decided to dig into our database to see what makes customers tick.
+By that, we mean what can turn them away from making a purchase and what factors affect the final purchase decision.

-We’ve rounded up our findings into 9 factors that can impact your ecommerce store sales.
+Let’s take a look at 9 factors that can impact your ecommerce store sales!